 So back to ideation.
 Let’s quickly qualify the supposed best practices I threw out there.
-I’m referring to factors such as ideation is about divergent, not convergent thinking; this includes a quantity of ideas to get beyond the probable; as well as having helpful constraints; that you want inputs that are both specific (related to your project) and general (related to world & general inspiration); that biosociation helps enact these; contributions from diverse (interdisciplinary and non-creative) people; that you need time to incubate; and importantly here you want a combination of individual and group contributions for brainstorming (because going straight to group brainstorming enables the stifling of voices and consensus).
+I’m referring to factors such as ideation being about divergent, not convergent thinking; a quantity of ideas to get beyond the probable; having helpful constraints; inputs that are both specific (related to your project) and general (related to world & general inspiration); biosociation to enact these; contributions from diverse (interdisciplinary and non-creative) people; time to incubate; and importantly a combination of individual and group contributions for brainstorming (because going straight to group brainstorming stifles voices and promotes premature consensus).

 In all of these, even though they’re working on different projects, they’re being inspired by what the other is doing.
+You get ideas even from coming up with ideas for another’s projects.
 The different projects are another form of biosociation.

-I have just plonked down some quick thoughts on how I use co-collaboration and why.
-I didn’t go into detail here about how I make this work remotely, or give citations for everything, as that isn’t the emphasis.
+I have just plonked down some quick thoughts on how I use co-collaboration/parallel collaboration and why.
+I didn’t go into detail here about how I make this work remotely, or give citations for everything.
 But let me know if you’d like me to elaborate, and let me know if you do this or will do this!
 I’d love to share notes!

 SOME CONTEXTUAL READING

 Christensen, B. T. (2005).
 Creative Cognition: Analogy and Incubation, PhD, University of Aarhus.

 Koestler, A. (1964).
 The Act of Creation, London: Hutchinson & Co.